Tom Baskerville - Headteacher

 Charles Vint - Vice Chair/Parent Governor

 I have been an active supporter of the school since we moved to Monks Risborough in 2010.
-I have three children, with two of them still attending the school.
-I am a regular helper at PTA events and I also enjoy presenting to the pupils during language days or STEM week.
-I became a parent governor at the end of of 2015 and I am now a member of the Finance, Premises, Health and Safety committees, as well as being the Geography governor.
+I have three children, all of whom have attended the school in recent years.
+I have been a regular helper at PTA events and I also enjoy presenting to the pupils during language days or STEM week.
+I became a parent governor at the end of of 2015 and I am now Vice Chair of Governors, a member of the Finance, Premises, Health and Safety and Personnel committees, as well as being the Safeguarding and Pupil Premium governor.
 Professionally I am an engineering consultant and I am always keen to use the skills I have acquired for the benefit of the school, including supporting the management of continuous improvement.
-I enjoy spending time with my family, as well as woodland management and tennis.
+I enjoy spending time with my family, as well as woodland management, camping, hiking with our dog, running and occasional tennis.

 Alistair Lumb - Parent Governor